 The Traditions of Bonfire in Sussex

-The Sussex bonfire traditions are unique in that they mark Guy Fawkes Night and the burning of 17 Protestant martyrs in Lewes.
-Due to the size and number of events the bonfire season in Sussex runs from the beginning of September through to the end of November.
+The Sussex bonfire traditions are unique as they mark the anniversary of the Gunpowder Plot (when Roman Catholics tried to blow up Parliament, the king and his family on 5 November 1605) and the burning of 17 Protestant martyrs in Lewes.
+Due to the size and number of events, the bonfire season in Sussex runs from the beginning of September through to the end of November.

-Bonfire Societies from towns and villages across the county, attend each other’s bonfire celebrations.
-Whether part of the procession or watching from the streets, the nights are very exciting, full of traditions, costumes and atmosphere.
+Bonfire Societies from towns and villages across the county attend each other’s celebrations.
+Whether part of the procession or watching from the streets, each bonfire night is exciting and full of traditions, costumes and atmosphere.

 How to become a Member

 To become a member of South Heighton Bonfire Society you must be aged 18 or over or be attached to an over 18 adult member.